scoconno/scoconno.github.io/self/personalidentity/notes.md

 3 says that Thomas and William are numerically identical to one another.
 Again, if Riker is identical to Thomas and Riker is identical to William, then Thomas and William are identical to one another.
 But this is clearly false, which is easy to demonstrate with the following simple example: in the episode, Councilor Troy kissed Thomas.
 If 3 is true, if Thomas is identical to William, then Troy also kissed William.
 But William was in a different part of the ship when the kiss occurred, so it is impossible that Troy kissed him when she kissed Thomas.

 We can add to these many more examples.
 Suppose that William commits a crime.
 Suppose he steals a ship.
 Well, if William is identical to Thomas, Thomas too steals the ship.
 Thomas then is as liable for the theft as William.
 But this is clearly absurd.
-The two men can be in different places at the same time; they can perform different actions at the same time; they could even get into a fight at the same time.
+The two men can be in different places at the same time; they can perform different actions at the same time; they could even get into a fight with one another at the same time.
 Thus, they are not numerically identical and 3 is false.
 Since 3 is false, we know that our premises, 1 and 2, cannot both be true together.
 Why?
 Consider this simple example:

 + P1.
 All humans are from Mars
 + P2.
 Socrates is human